Dog Food Allergies + Chronic Ear Infections: Breaking the Cycle

 By Gary, founder of Pet Allergy Scanner.
 7+ years managing pet food allergies with my Cockapoo.

-Quick Answer: 80% of dogs with chronic ear infections have underlying allergies — food allergies trigger systemic inflammation that creates warm, moist ear environments perfect for yeast and bacteria overgrowth.
+Quick Answer: Approximately 80% of dogs with chronic ear infections have an underlying allergy component (case-series synthesis, Mueller et al., 2016) — food allergies trigger systemic inflammation that creates warm, moist ear environments perfect for yeast and bacteria overgrowth.
 Treating infections without addressing food allergies guarantees recurrence within weeks.
-Common triggers include chicken (35-40%), beef (25-30%), and dairy (20-25%).
+Common triggers include chicken (~35-40%), beef (~25-30%), and dairy (~20-25%) in published case-series (Mueller et al., BMC Vet Res 2016).
 Breaking the cycle requires an elimination diet to identify allergens, then permanent dietary avoidance.
 For a detailed ear infection overview, see the complete ear infections guide.

 How Do Food Allergies Cause Ear Infections?